 - The largest community in proximity to the mine is the town of Barraba with approximately 1,405 people usually residing in town which is located approximately 15 km to the west of the mine.
-Closer to the mine is the state suburb area of Woodsreef with population of approximately 74 people. - The lands adjacent to the mine and between the mine site and the town of Barraba are rural in nature and only lightly populated. - Recreational activities, both passive and active are undertaken in areas ranging from adjacent to the mine to areas up to 4 km from the mine. - Recreational activities, both passive and active are undertaken by local residents and tourists to the area.
+Closer to the mine is the state suburb area of Woodsreef with population of approximately 74 people. - The lands adjacent to the mine and between the mine site and the town of Barraba are rural in nature and only lightly populated.
+Vegetation cover ranges from natural scrub and forest, to rural paddocks on properties. - Recreational activities, both passive and active are undertaken in areas ranging from adjacent to the mine boundary to areas up to 4 km from the mine. - Recreational activities, both passive and active are undertaken by local residents and tourists.